naiyerasif/site/content/blog/2018-08-05-communication-within-a-docker-network.md

 date: 2018-08-05
 updated: 2019-07-06
 author: [naiyer]
-summary: Create an Angular application that talks to a REST endpoint backed by Spring, both running on a Docker stack
+summary: Create an Angular application that talks to a REST endpoint backed by Spring, both running as containers on a Docker stack
 tags: ['guide', 'docker', 'angular', 'micronaut', 'microservices']
 ---